 5. Implications for the Immigration Status of International Students in the UK

 If a student is from overseas and has student leave to remain in the UK, interruption of studies has serious implications for their immigration status and they are not permitted to remain in the UK if they are no longer studying.
 Students in this position should be advised to consult one of the immigration Advisers in the Visa and Immigration Team for immigration advice before submitting their interruption request to the Student Service Centre or equivalent office.
-A student's ability to repeat modules as detailed in paragraph 9 may be limited by immigration policy and this should be taken into account when considering a request for interruption.
+A student's ability to repeat modules in attendance as detailed in paragraph 9 may be limited by immigration policy and this should be taken into account when considering a request for interruption.

 6. Funding Issues

 Schools should always remind students of the need to consult their funding body before interrupting their study, and remind them that the University is not able to guarantee the resumption of any external grant or loan.
 If a student interrupts their study and returns to repeat a stage/semester the student will be charged the appropriate tuition fee for the repeat period of study.

 For postgraduate students in the UK with a Research Council or other funding award, Schools and students will need to ensure that they have prior permission in writing from their funding body before informing Student Service Centre or appropriate office of the interruption and will be required to enclose copies of the related correspondence with the interruption form in confirmation of this.
 Where students hold an award under the University’s Postgraduate Studentship scheme, the appropriate forms should also be completed and sent to the Finance Department.
 In the UK where a student is supported through Research Council funding the School should ensure that the appropriate information is submitted to the relevant Council and that the Finance Department is informed about any suspension of the stipend.